Our award is for new writers who have not yet had a script produced as a feature film.

 produced a number of pop albums for Chinese artists on the Dieng Jung/EMI Records label whose albums

-sold millions of copies, including the album
+sold millions of copies, including the now classic album "La California"

 Now, after jumping into the world of acting and filmmaking, opening a video post production studio and